 The Wet’suwet’en have been fighting this pipeline and two others in this proposed “energy corridor” for more than a decade.

-Since this brutal attack in January 2019, BC has passed the UN Declaration on the Rights of Indigenous Peoples into law, including the right for Indigenous nations to give free, prior and informed consent to activities on their lands.
-This right includes the right to say no, which is what the Wet’suwet’en are doing now.
+Since the attack in January 2019, BC has passed the UN Declaration on the Rights of Indigenous Peoples (UNDRIP) into law, including the right for Indigenous nations to give Free, Prior and Informed Consent to activities on their lands.
+This right includes the right to say no, which is what the Wet’suwet’en have been doing since 2009.

 Send an email to your MP demanding that the federal government step up to stop this violation of Indigenous rights and sovereignty.